 Possibly the last concrete step to take in becoming a successful online entrepreneur is to solidify your brand and implement your marketing strategy.

 Your brand is what makes you stand out from the crowd.
-Do you have a logo, a tagline, a business manifesto?
+Do you have a logo, a tagline, or a business manifesto?
 What are your brand’s colors, catchphrases, or characters?
 Is your brand informal and funny, or professional, with a corporate entrepreneurial mindset?

 Whatever you want your online brand to be, you should design it so that it becomes clear to potential clients and customers who you are, and what you do, in a unique and attractive way.